🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 for each chaining

-To create multiple EC2 instances, we again use for_each meta-argument.
-This time, instead of supplying any input variable, we “chain” the other resource block (subnet) which was created using for_each meta-argument.
-This is where we use the each object to chain the EC2 instance resource with subnets.
+To create multiple EC2 instances, we again use the for_each meta-argument.
+This time, instead of supplying any input variable, we “chain” the other resource block (subnet) created using the for_each meta-argument.
+We use the each object to chain the EC2 instance resource with subnets.

 The each object here represents all the attributes available as output in the subnet resource.
 The way to retrieve a specific attribute of a subnet is by referring to the attribute on each.value.<attribute>.